pytorch/tutorials/intermediate_source/torchserve_with_ipex.rst

 (1) Both OpenMP threads trying to utilize the same GEMM execution units shared by hyperthreading cores (0, 56)

+We can visualize this by running ``htop`` command on Linux as shown below.

 .. figure:: /_static/img/torchserve-ipex-images/2.png
    :width: 100%